 Over 200 further amendments were tabled for the Report Stage.
-A large number of substantive Government or Government-supported amendments were agreed, many of which had either originally been proposed by non-Government Members during the Bill’s Committee Stage in the House of Commons, or were the fulfilment of commitments given by the Government at that time.
+A large number of substantive Government or Government-supported amendments were agreed, many of which had either originally been proposed by non-Government Members during the Bill’s Committee Stage in the Commons, or were the fulfilment of commitments given by the Government at that time.
 A number of sector bodies and commentators, including Guild HE and Universities UK, welcomed the amendments.

-The Government amendments included:
+The amendments included:

 Further information on the amendments was published by the Government ahead of the Report Stage: Higher Education and Research Bill Amendments Tabled Ahead of Lords.

 Seven non-Government supported amendments were also agreed at Report Stage:

 - Baroness Royall (Lab) moved an amendment that would require higher education providers to give all eligible students the opportunity to opt to be added to the electoral register as part of the registration process.

 - Two amendments were made concerning the Teaching Excellence Framework (TEF).
 The first, moved by Lord Blunkett (Lab), removed and replaced the clause relating to the TEF.
 The new clause required the Secretary of State to bring forward a scheme for assessing the quality of education and teaching at higher education institutions but, among other things, provided that the scheme must not be used to create a composite ranking of providers.
 The second amendment, moved by Lord Kerslake (Crossbench), prohibited TEF rankings from being used to determine the fees that providers can charge.